speexy/biopunk.kitchen/content/index.md

       url: /about
     text: >-
-      Here you will find the space and tools for experimentation & for designing bio-based prototypes for a sustainable future.
-Accomplish your own ideas or cooperate with scientist, artist, activists, geeks and other enthusiasts, arround.
-As part of the machBar-Potsdam facilities you can combine biodesign tools from molecular workbenches to urban gardening systems, with digital prototyping tools typically available in fab labs. #Explore!,
+      Here you will find the space and tools for experimentation & for designing bio-based prototypes.
+Accomplish your own ideas or
+      cooperate with scientist, artist, activists, geeks and other enthusiasts.
+As part of the machBar-Potsdam facilities you can combine bio-design tools with digital prototyping tools typically available in fab labs.
+Connect with us on social media over forum and newsletter or just come over. #Explore!,
       #Grow!, #Make!
     title: kitchen
   - color: blue